Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

 The tea tree (Melaleuca alternifolia) is an Australian tree.
 It is not related to the bush that gives the beverage tea (Camellia sinensis).
 Tea tree oil has powerful antifungal properties, making it a handy home remedy for removing your dandruff problems.

 A scientific study published in 2002 showed that shampoo containing 5% tea tree oil was more effective than the shampoo alone in combating dandruff.

-Alternatively add a little tea tree oil to coconut oil and then gently rub it into the scalp.
+- Alternatively, add a little tea tree oil to coconut oil and then gently rub it into the scalp.
 That way you get the best of both treatments.
-Leave the oil on the scalp for at least half an hour, and then rinse it out with water.
+Leave the oil on the scalp for at 30 minutes, and then rinse it out with water.

 Jojoba oil comes from the seeds of the jojoba shrub or Simmondsia chinensis, which is found in some southern states and Mexico.
 Simply use this oil in a similar manner to coconut oil.
 First wash and dry your hair (don’t use a conditioner).
 Gently massage the oil into your scalp.
 Leave for at least half an hour before rinsing out with water.